zhulin199628/APIDOC/En-Markdown/overView.md

 |Attribute Name|Description|
 |----|----|
 activate|When the scheduled time is up, this attribute will be set to 1|
 cycle|Set the timing loop.
-Never means no loop, when the first schedule completes, the attribute of enable will be set to 0 Day，Week，Month，Year|
+Never means no loop, when the first schedule completes, the attribute of enable will be set to 0 <br>Day，Week，Month，Year|
 datetime|Scheduled time,GMT|
 userData|Save the user data|
 custom_name|Save the schedule name|